 Family and friends may bring money to the prison when they visit, or post a cheque or money order to the prison; this is then deposited into the prisoner’s account by prison management.

-The maximum amount of ‘private money’ a prisoner can receive is $140 per calendar month.
 However, prison management may allow a prisoner to receive additional private money to pay for long-distance phone calls to family and friends.
 There is no limit to the amount of money that can be held in a prisoner’s account.

 The range of occupations available varies from prison to prison.
 They include employment in a range of prison industry programs, gardening, farming, cleaning prison areas and clerical work.